Shriya-Commits/Splunk-PowerShell-Threat-Hunting/README.md

   (476 occurrences) and `cmd.exe → reg.exe` (461 occurrences), both classic Living off the
   Land techniques consistent with scripted attacker activity.
 - All findings map to Sysmon **EventID 1** (Process Create) from the BOTSv3 dataset.

+## False Positive Considerations

+- Encoded PowerShell commands may be used by administrators or automation tools
+- WMIC and reg.exe are legitimate system utilities

+However, the combination of:
+- High execution frequency
+- Evasion flags
+- Persistence mechanisms

+reduces the likelihood of benign activity.

+## Recommended Response Actions

+- Isolate affected host associated with FyodorMalteskesko.
+- Disable or investigate the user account.
+- Remove malicious scheduled tasks.
+- Block identified command-line patterns and indicators.
+- Hunt across environment for similar PowerShell execution patterns.
+- Enable enhanced PowerShell logging if not already configured.